-We know that the single-phase induction motor can be made self-starting in numerous ways.
-One such most used method was the Split Phase motors which we discussed in my last article.
-In this article, we will discuss about the Capacitor Start Induction Run Motors.
+The single-phase induction motor can be made to be self-starting in numerous ways.
+One often-used method is the Split Phase motors.
+Another method is the Capacitor Start Induction Run Motors.

 Capacitor-Start Induction-Run Motors